 6. Format Your SD card in The Camera

 Formatting your card in the camera will ensure that the card is arranged and set up according to the camera’s requirements.
 If the card is structured differently, that is using a card that was used in a camera of a different make, you may end up with reformatting issues on your camera.
 As formatting a card on camera will wipe out all its current data, make sure you take a backup all your files.
-If not, you can use recovery software to retrieving data from formatted SD card.
+If not, you can make use of a recovery software to restore data from formatted SD card .